 How The Sunken Palace Supplied a Whole Palace with Water

-I just went for a pee before starting typing this article.
-I flushed the toiled, then turned on the water tap, washed my hands, admired myself in the mirror, brushed my hair for the 10th time today, then turned off the water tap.
+I just went to the toilet before starting typing this article.
+I flushed, then turned on the water tap, washed my hands, admired myself in the mirror, brushed my hair for the 10th time today, then turned off the water tap.
 I didn’t give even the smallest thought to the miracle that I can have water by simply pushing a button or lifting a tap.
 I didn’t care that water kept on running in vain for minutes.
 I took it for granted.
 I’m paying for it, aren’t I?
 Who cares, then, how much do I use?

 So many little things that ease our lives we just take for granted, while others have to fight and suffer for them.
 We want to believe we are good people.
 We genuinely care about those who lack the basics for a decent living.
 Do we?
 Maybe we would be less wasteful if we really cared.

 I wonder whether people who lived in the Great Palace of Constantinople and later on in Topkapi had such thoughts.
 They must have had water even when common citizens outside the city gates lacked it.
 The palace had an underground water supply and filtration system as large as a cathedral.
 Initially it had a storage capacity of 80,000 tons.
 Later on, it was enlarged to accommodate 100,000 tons of water.
 The water in the Basilica Cistern was brought from 19km away through aqueducts.